 - Are on your main character

 You are responsible for knowing the boss fights before the raid starts.
-We provide videos in the "Raid Encounters Tab" on our website.
-You do not have to use the videos on the website if you like other videos.
-Popular guide videos we recommend are Fatboss, Warcraft Academy or Vox Immortalis.
-(Note: With WoD this has potential to change depending on which guilds put out videos and how quickly they do it)
+We provide videos in the "Raid Encounters Tab" on our website or the "Raidstuff" channel on our Discord.
+You do not have to use the videos on the website if you like other videos so long as you grasp all of the mechanics are can understand the strategy that we choose to use.
+Popular guide videos we recommend are Fatboss, SignsOfKelani, or WoWAholics101.
+(Note: With BFA this has potential to change depending on which guilds put out videos and how quickly they do it)

 3) We will do our best to rotate everyone in (that is part of the actual Raid Team) so that everyone has their fair opportunity to raid, however it is not always possible to please everyone.
 The raid leader discusses the choices with other officers before the invites go out, to make the best possible group.
 As a raider, you should respect this decision.
 If you have an issue with the decision made, or an issue with a raid leader, bring it up after the raid with the raid leader or another officer.
 Doing it during the raid, over a public channel, is not the place to have this conversation.